Neutrollized/artifactory-REST-cli/README.md

 ## Notes

+A lot of the functionality provided by this script is only supported in the Pro version of [JFrog's Artifactory](https://jfrog.com/artifactory/)

 There's very little error checking/input validation as I developed this mainly for use at work which uses [Rundeck](https://www.rundeck.com/) to call this script and values passed to it will be selected from dropdowns so very little can go wrong.
 I will work on this to add more functionality and robustness as a standalone cli script.